News

 During EPIC verification, submit supporting documents, such as copies of your medical degrees and proof of identity, and undergo an identity check for verification.

-As an international medical graduate, you must also be prepared to demonstrate your English language proficiency, which can be done either with IELTS Academic or OET.
+As an international medical graduate, you must also be prepared to demonstrate your English language proficiency, which can be done with IELTS Academic or OET.

 After completing these steps, await confirmation from the GMC and gain access to online services upon successful registration.